neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 And many others.

-Because of these systemic problems, the high stakes involved in electing officials who will be making life and death decisions in the era of COVID, the embarrassing failures of incompetent attempts at modern voting apps like the [IowaReporterApp](https://www.vox.com/recode/2020/2/7/21125078/iowa-caucus-2016-mobile-app-2020), and the fear of relentless attacks from around the nation and the world, we are in a place now where the consensus is that the only secure way to vote is with paper ballots.
-To say nothing of the matter of voter access to those paper ballots, which itself is a matter fraught with bad faith arguments and [racism](/blog/vidya/technology/black-lives-matter/).
+Because of these systemic problems, the high stakes involved in electing officials who will be making life and death decisions in the era of COVID, the breathtaking incompetence and embarrassing failure of "modern" voting apps like the [IowaReporterApp](https://www.vox.com/recode/2020/2/7/21125078/iowa-caucus-2016-mobile-app-2020), and the fear of relentless attacks from around the nation and the world, we are in a place now where the consensus is that the only secure way to vote is with paper ballots.
+To say nothing of the vulnerabilities associated with paper ballots and the matter of voter access to those paper ballots, which itself is a matter fraught with bad faith arguments and [racism](/blog/vidya/technology/black-lives-matter/).

 It's easy, if profoundly disappointing, to see how we got here, but it really doesn't have to be this way.